North York Moors Walking with Sightseeing Holiday

 Hills & moorland

+Our easy grading system shows whether a region offer gentle strolls or more challenging routes to help you choose the right holiday for you.
 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
-There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
-Challenger holidays require a high level of fitness and stamina.
+There's no magic formula, but from our experience we grade our walks 1 to 5 (where 1 is easy and 5 hard).
+Our challenger holidays require a high level of fitness and stamina.

 Larpool Hall has 28 newly refurbished bedrooms in the main building.
 Rooms at the front of the house enjoy wonderful views across the Esk Valley.

-All our Country Houses have a well-stocked bar serving local beers, wine and spirits.
+|All holidays at our Country Houses are full board accommodation including an evening meal on arrival to breakfast on the day of your departure.
+All of our Country Houses have a well-stocked bar serving local beers, wine and spirits.

 Larpool Hall is accessible to wheelchair users